kratisto/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/premium/guide.en-gb.md

 +--------------------------------------+-------------+-----------+-----------+------------+-----------+-----------------------+----------------------+
 ```

-For now it is recommended to leave these security rules as-is or the nodes could be disconnected from the cluster.
+For now it is recommended to leave these security rules in their "default" configuration or the nodes could be disconnected from the cluster.

 ### Reserved IP ranges